andyk/andyk.github.io/_drafts/tips-for-self-study-and-research.md

 [//]: # (TODOs:)
 [//]: # (make sure chatagent builds, update readme, publish the repo.)
+[//]: # (Maybe some short concluding words?)

 I've spent about a year ramping up on reinforcement learning (RL) and related research topics.
-Compared to my PhD work, which I completed at Berkeley not too long ago, my current research is less focused on publishing and more independent, creating unique challenges and rewards.
+Compared to my PhD work at Berkeley, my current research is less focused on publishing and more independent, creating unique challenges and rewards.
 I want to share some tips for effective self-study and independent research, which I've roughly ordered from those targeting early research first to more mature research later.

 [//]: # (If you're interested in what I'm working on, read my research goals and what I've been learning - LINK HERE to research-goals.html.)